Dumebiz/codecademy/README.md

 ### **REM-383423**

-- #### RCA Details:
+- #### a.
+RCA Details:
-Reporter requests an instance type upgrade with to work with Faster Epic.
+...Reporter requests an instance type upgrade with to work with Faster Epic.

-- #### Solution:
+- #### b.
+Solution:
-Please find the solution to this ticket in runbook below: https://confluence.devfactory.com/pages/viewpage.action?pageId=304335912
+...Please find the solution to this ticket in runbook below: https://confluence.devfactory.com/pages/viewpage.action?pageId=304335912